squidfunk/mkdocs-material/CONTRIBUTING.md

 # Contributing

 Interested in contributing to the Material for MkDocs?
 Want to report a bug?
+Have a question?
 Before you do, please read the following guidelines.

 ## Submission context